wyatt-feng/CS305-23S-Assignment1/README.md

  - Command errors (10 pts): Operations before login, file transmission before connecting, illegal command (format error, command unrecognized, linefeed error).
  - Connection errors (10 pts): Connection establishment failure (e.g. the address given by EPRT command is unavailable), connection interrupted (e.g. the data or the control connection breaks up when transmitting files), client down.

-### Other Tasks
+### Other Tasks (10 pts)

 For the remaining 10 points, you can implement one or more of the following features (Or no feature if you like):
  - User login control (5 pts): Store a list of users and the corresponding passwords on the hard drive, and determine if the username and password combination given by the client is correct when accepting connections.
  - User privilege control (5 pts): In the list of users from user login control, distinguish ordinary users and superusers, and only the superusers will be allowed to store files.
- - Passive mode (5 pts): Implement the passive mode where the address of the data connection is chosen by the server who waits for the connection from clients.
-If you can handle connection establishment errors and connection interruption, you can get 5 extra points.
+ - Passive mode (5-10 pts): Implement the passive mode where the address of the data connection is chosen by the server who waits for the connection from clients.
+If you can handle connection establishment errors and connection interruption, you can get 10 points.
+ - More commands (2 pts each): Implement more commands other than those required in Task 1 and 2.
+For example, FEAT, HELP, PWD, RMD, TYPE, and LIST.
+If you receive more than 10 points in this section, it can be a complement to previous tasks, but the overall score will not exceed 100.
+E.g. my scores for tasks 1 and 2 are 60 and 25, and I get 20 points in this section, the final score will be 100.

 ## Step-by-step Tutorial